Author & Choctaw Storyteller

 Coyote and the Rock- A humorous Salish tale of respect for the little ones, with much audience participation.

-An Oklahoma Choctaw, Tim Tingle is a renowned concert performer, an accomplished author, and a popular keynote speaker.
-As a storyteller, he delivers lively historical and traditional stories, accompanying himself on the Native American flute and singing Choctaw songs to the rhythms of a whaleskin drum.
-From 2002 to the present, Tingle has performed a traditional Choctaw story before Chief Gregory Pyle's Annual State of the Nation Address at the tribal gathering in Tushkahoma, Oklahoma, a Choctaw reunion that attracts over thirty thousand people.
+A lively and crowd-pleasing storyteller, Tim often accompanies himself on the Native American flute and sings Choctaw songs to the rhythms of his whaleskin drum.
+From 2002 to the present, Tingle has performed a traditional Choctaw story before Chief Gregory Pyle's Annual State of the Nation Address at the tribal gathering in Tushkahoma, Oklahoma, a Choctaw reunion that attracts over ninety thousand people.